Skip to main content

 Learn more about Review Requirements here.

-A screencast showing the combined review requirements for a Change Set.
+A screencast showing the review requirements for a Change Set.
 An approval is required for all review conditions before publishing.
 When a change set is approved, all included entities are published at the same time.

 Viewing all change sets